Snare drum

 The snare drum is constructed of two heads—both usually made of Mylar plastic in modern drums but historically made from calf or goat skin—along with a rattle of beads (metal, plastic, nylon, or gut) called "snares" in close contact with it, on the bottom head, which vibrate when the drum is struck.
 The snares can also be on the top, as in the tarol snare drum, or on both heads as in the case of the Highland snare drum.
-The top head is typically called the batter head because that is where the drummer strikes it; the bottom head can also be called the snare head (if the snares are located there).
+The top head is typically called the batter head because that is where the drummer strikes it; the bottom head can also be called the snare head if the snares are located there.
 The tension of each head is held constant by tension rods.
 Tension rod adjustment allows the pitch and tonal character of the drum to be customized by the player.
-Most snare drums have a lever (the strainer) to engage or disengage contact between the snares and the head, and which also permits adjustment of the snare tension.
-When the snares are disengaged, the sound of the drum resembles a Floor tom.
-The rim is the metal or wooden ring around the batter head that holds the head onto the drum and provides tension to the head; the rim can also be used in some playing techniques, notably the rimshot, in which the head and rim are struck together with a single stick to create a clicking, or tapping sound.
+Most snare drums have a lever (the strainer) to engage or disengage contact between the snares and the head, which also permits adjustment of the snare tension.
+When the snares are disengaged, the sound of the drum resembles that of a floor tom-tom.
+The rim is the metal or wooden ring around the batter head that holds the head onto the drum and provides tension to the head; the rim can also be used in some playing techniques, notably the rimshot, in which the head and rim are struck together with a single stick to create a strong, accented tone, and the cross-stick, in which the rim is struck with a stick held across the head to produce a high-pitched click.